samsquire/additive-guis/README.md

 ## declarative layouts

 GUIs can be buildable through declarative tuples where each statement changes the layout of an application.
 This is an idea inspired by RDF N3 tuples and [Bloom lang](http://bloom-lang.net/).
 I call these additive Guis because the code that generates the UI is a monotonically increasing set of statements that can arrive in any order and still produce a sensible, valid output GUI.
+The UI is changed by adding more rules.
+I want live editors that react when rules are changed.
+This repository has an example offline implementation discussed below.

+Why is it important that the tuples are monotonically increasing?
+This is due to a property of sets whereby they can be changed indepependly on different machines and merged safely without conflict.
+I plan to use Automerge to turn the additive GUI data structure into a CRDT that people can modify in parallel and still produce valid GUIs.

+## Quickstart

-Rules look like this:
+Rules in additive GUIs look like this:

 ```
 todoField above todosList